-Below you'll find links to pdfs of all of our most recent issues.
-As of now, that includes only the June 2k20 issue.
+Below you'll find links to pdfs of all of our most recent issues; you can choose either the html or pdf version.
 This is followed by selected links to the old Penumbric

 from the early 2000s.
 Have fun exploring!

 started a long time ago on a web that was very different from today's.
 Back in the early 2000s companies were just recovering from the "dot net bubble burst" and were suddenly doing everything they could to monetize the internet (which has lead to the current non-stop advertising and data-gathering blitz).
 Into this frenzy launched a small, pre-bubble inspired magazine, no ads, no revenue stream, just a ton of hope and a dollop of dreams ... and naivete.
 Lots and lots of naivete.

 Eventually this caught up to us (well, me, unless I've recently become a monarch), and Penumbric

 sank beneath the frothy seas ($ea$?) of a 'net that would soon lose thousands of individual fan and other sites in favor of conglomerates and a kind of dangerous groupthink.
 It's a heavy dose of Orwell-meets-Cyberpunk, government as and by corporations and the C-suite, fiddling while the planet burns ...

 If I'd have known, or been a stronger person, or been a little wiser, I'd have fought harder to keep going.
 But I guess time would have to fold its fabric so that yesterday met today.

 The best I can do to link yesterday and today is show you what we did all those years ago (and this time I do mean we, for without the amazing work of all those authors and artists Penumbric

 would never have existed).
 Following is a sample of that work.
 It is all in pdf form, as the html versions barely work in today's browsers, and look a little ... clunky? ... by today's standards.